7.1 General context

 Reducing health inequalities is one of the cornerstones of health promotion in Finland, and this is also specified in the objectives of the Health Care Act.

 Based on the information offered by Statistics Finland, suicide is one of the main causes of death among young people.
 Young people’s suicide mortality is relatively high by European standards.
-In 2017, 179 young people between the age of 15 and 29 committed suicide (134 males, 45 females).
-For more information, visit: Statistics Finland
+In 2020, 85 young people between the age of 15 and 25 committed suicide, which was relatively less than in 2019 (109).

 There are no specific concepts relating to well-being and health that would differ from those in the common European discussion.